MaterializeInc/materialize/doc/user/content/guides/node-js.md

 ---
 title: "Node.js and Materialize"
-description: "Reference and examples on using a Node.js application to connect, insert data, manage, and read data from Materialize."
+description: "Use Node.js to connect, insert, manage, query and stream from Materialize."
 weight: 10
 menu:
   main: